joanperelopez/Modifications-TS-520/README.md

 This device is inspired in the work of Stephen Leander KV6O, but I changed everything.

+On the final PCBs you can see that there are terminals coded from JP1 to JP8.
+Once the PCB components are assembled, these terminals must be shorted together with a drop of solder.
+The grounds of the different circuits are isolated from each other and are only connected to the general ground at these points (star ground).
+The VCCs are configured in the same way.

 You can use all the documentation that appears in the repository as long as it is not used for commercial purposes.

 ![WhatsApp Image 2023-10-10 at 12 25 15-3](https://github.com/joanperelopez/Modifications-TS-520/assets/73885181/7f15d40e-f390-4a47-bfcb-a38b76726800)